Datasance/potctl/README.md

-Welcome to the cool new iofogctl Cli!
+Welcome to the cool new potctl Cli!

-Use `iofogctl version` to display the current version.
+Use `potctl version` to display the current version.

 Usage:
-  iofogctl [flags]
+  potctl [flags]
-  iofogctl [command]
+  potctl [command]

 Available Commands:
-  attach        Attach an existing ioFog resource to Control Plane configure     Configure iofogctl or ioFog resources connect       Connect to an existing Control Plane create        Create a resource delete        Delete an existing ioFog resource
+  attach        Attach an existing ioFog resource to Control Plane configure     Configure potctl or ioFog resources connect       Connect to an existing Control Plane create        Create a resource delete        Delete an existing ioFog resource